hunter-phillips/odin-recipes/README.md

 # odin-recipes
-This website will contain a main page and links to several recipes.
+- This website will contain a main page and links to several recipes.

+## Self Reflection
+- Demonstrated Skills:
+    -